les-traducteurs-agiles/les-traducteurs-agiles.github.io/_drafts/2018-03-12-le-developpement-en-double-voies.markdown

 ### Discovery work

-### Les travaux sur la découverte
+### Les travaux de découverte

 One of the tragedies in software development, and all product development for that matter, is that much of what we build doesn’t succeed.
 It doesn’t deliver the benefit we’d hoped.
 So, that’s a problem.
 But, even before that, it takes a bit of time to learn enough about the problems we’re solving to make good decisions about what we should build.
 We use discovery work to do all that.
 To answer questions, to test ideas, and to avoid – as much as possible – wasting time over-investing in quality stuff we shouldn’t have built in the first place.

-L'une des tragédies dans le développement logiciel, et pour ce que cela vaut dans toutes les activités de développement produit, est que la plupart de ce que nous réalisons ne rencontrent pas le succès escompté.
+L'une des tragédies dans le développement logiciel, et pour ce que cela vaut dans toutes les activités de développement produit, est que la plupart de ce que nous faisons ne rencontrent pas le succès escompté.
 Nous n'obtenons pas le bénéfice attendu.
 C'est donc un problème.
-Mais, même avant ça, cela prend du temps pour en savoir suffisamment sur les problèmes que nous essayons de résoudre pour prendre les bonnes décisions sur ce que nous devrions construire.
+Mais, même avant ça, cela prend du temps pour en savoir suffisamment sur les problèmes que nous essayons de résoudre afin de prendre les bonnes décisions sur ce que nous devrions construire.
 Nous utilisons les travaux sur la découverte pour faire tout ça.
-Pour répondre aux questions, tester des idées, et éviter - autant que possible -  perdre du temps en surinvestissant sur la qualité que nous ne devrions pas faire pour commencer.
+Pour répondre aux questions, tester des idées, et éviter - autant que possible -  perdre du temps en surinvestissant sur des travaux de très bonne qualité que nous ne devrions pas faire tout simplement.

 We want to learn as quickly, cheaply, and safely as we can.
 So velocity is important during discovery too – but this is learning velocity.

-Nous voulons apprendre aussi rapidement, aussi peu cher, et aussi sans encombres que nous le pouvons.
-Donc la vélocité est importante aussi pendant lors de la découverte - mais il s'agit d'une vélocité d'apprentissage.
+Nous voulons apprendre aussi rapidement, aussi peu cher, et aussi sans encombres que possible.
+La vélocité est donc importante aussi lors de la découverte - mais il s'agit d'une vélocité d'apprentissage.

 > Discovery work focuses on fast learning and validation

-> Les travaux sur la découverte se concentrent sur un apprentissage et une validation rapides.
+> Les travaux sur la découverte se concentrent sur un apprentissage rapide et une validation de nos hypothèses rapide.

 Because the goal is learning, not working software, a discovery learning loop looks a bit like this: